-The Management Committee met on March 13, 2024, and forwards this item to the Commission for review and approval after public comment, if any:
+It is requested that the Management Committee forward this item to the Commission for review and approval after public comment, if any:

 - 1. Approve Change Order No. 10 to Hazard Construction Company for the Calexico East Port of Entry Bridge Widening Project in the amount of \$34,521.82 modifying the total contract value to \$20,900,448.33. - 2.
 Authorize the Executive Director to sign Change Order No. 10.